Newsletter Term 1 & Term 2 2018

 ASSEMBLY - Celebration assembly will continue to be held on Thursday afternoons.
 Please refer to the assembly schedule on our school website for any further information.
 Our class assembly will be our Leaver’s Assembly on the children’s last day at our school.

-CONSULTATION EVENINGS - I would like the opportunity to meet with you and discuss your child’s needs and progress.
-Two evenings are to be held on the 17th and 18th October 2018.
-However, if you wish to discuss your child before this or at any time throughout the year, you are welcome to make an appointment via the school office.
+CONSULTATION EVENINGS - these took place in October, however, if you wish to discuss your child at any time throughout the year, you are welcome to make an appointment via the school office.

 We welcome your children having water bottles in school however, due to limited time and water machines we have asked Year 6 children to take their bottles home every night and fill them up before coming to school the following morning.
 This allows your child to then access teaching and learning promptly in the morning.